hazelcast/hazelcast/hazelcast-documentation/src/UserDefinedServices.md

 In the case of special/custom needs, Hazelcast's SPI (Service Provider Interface) module offers the users to develop their own distributed data structures and services.

-### What Can Be Accomplished

-List the most famous things that a user can do using SPI:

-- ???
-- ???
-- ???

-### Creating a Custom DDS
-???Steps for creating a custom distributed data structure???

-### Creating a Custom Service
-???Steps for creating a custom service???

 ### Sample Case